 Q:/> What does Thran mean?
 Explain your name!

 A:/> No. If I did what you wanted, that wouldn't be thran.

-Q:/> What is your exact political persuasion?
+Q:/> What is your real name?
+Who are you?
 I demand to know!

 A:/> Error reading device in drive A.

 Q:/> What were your favourite computers you owned in your past?

 A white MacBook (Late 2009).
 2.26 GHz Core 2 Duo.
 It ran Snow Leopard, which was an excellent release of Mac OSX.

 iMac G3, Bondi Blue, 400MHz Power PC.
 I have a fondness for see-through plastic; this was the most see-through plastic on any single item I've ever owned.
 I still own this computer but it is currently a dud.